daostack/DAOstack-Hackers-Kit/README.md

 DAOs built with Arc have a few basic contract components:

 - **Avatar** - The DAO's "account."
 This contract represents the address of the DAO and holds its assets.
 - **Reputation** - Voting in Arc is done mainly using Reputation.
-Reputation cna be distributed and redistributed only by DAO decision, and it is generally given (via vote) to an agent according to their performance and contribution to a DAO.
+Reputation can be distributed and redistributed only by DAO decision, and it is generally given (via vote) to an agent according to their performance and contribution to a DAO.
 - Token - Each DAO may have its own token, which can be used in any way the DAO would like.
 - **Controller** - The controller is the "Access Control" of the DAO, managing who can interact with which DAO functions and enforcing the DAO's constraints.
 - **Schemes** - Schemes are a DAO's "actions": anything a DAO should act upon needs to be written and authorized by the controller as a scheme.
 Schemes might be used to help a DAO: propose and make investments, give reputation to agents, upgrade the DAO's contracts, register new schemes and constraints, etc.